-- Understand information and the relationships between different pieces of information. - Evaluate or process information in order to draw conclusions - Suggest explanations, construct reasoned arguments and devise methods for solving problems
+- Understand information and the relationships between different pieces of information. - Evaluate or process information in order to draw conclusions - Suggest explanations, construct reasoned arguments and devise methods for solving problem.

-BRUMMANA HIGH SCHOOL G10 IP going to GR11 IP (2022-2023) Course Selection Sheet
+BRUMMANA HIGH SCHOOL

+GR11 IP Course Selection Sheet 2023-2024

-Name: Grade: Date: INSTRUCTIO DNS 1 All students must pick 3 A level courses to study over two years.
-2 Pick one course from each block of category 2 by putting an "X" 3 For those students wishing to go to university in Lebanon at the Sophomore level: They must acquire 7 IGCSE courses, including Ara bic with a grade "C" or above, and must attain a grade "D" or above in 3 A level courses to be eligible for the freshman equivalence from the Lebanese N linistry of Education.
-4 Courses with low enrollment may be cancelled.
+Name: Grade: Date: INSTRUCT TIONS 1 All students must pick 3 A level courses to study over two years.
+2 Pick one course from each block of category 2 by putting an "X" For those students wishing to go to university in Lebanon at the Sophomore level: They must acquire 5 IGCSE courses, including Arabic with a grade "D" 3 or above, and must attain a grade "D" or above in 3 A level courses to be eligible for the freshman equivalence from the Lebanese Ministry of Education.
+4 Courses followed by 1 requires the IGCSE prerequisite.
+5 Students can't take IGCSE Arabic or IGCSE French more than once.
+6 Courses with low enrollment may be cancelled.